 - Mix all the ingredients together

 - Rub it into the pork chops.
-Marinate at least for 2 hours
+Marinate for at least for 2 hours

 - Either BBQ or cook in the oven.
 Take off excess sauce.
 Halfway through, brush on any excess marinade.

-DIVINE CHICKEN THIGHS & BBQ PORK SAUSAGE PLATTER
+DIVINE CHICKEN THIGHS SERVED IN AN EPIC BBQ PLATTER

 - Sizzle on the barbecue or bake in the oven until crisp